-- 1. The chairperson does the following for the visiting team members: - a.
-Obtains a voucher for transportation expenses from each team member and passes the vouchers on to the school for payment - b.
+- a.
+Ensures team expenses are reimbursed by the school - b.
 Reminds the team members of the need to keep information and their report confidential

-- 2. The chairperson does the following for the ACSI regional and global accreditation commission: - a.
+2. The chairperson does the following for the ACSI regional and global accreditation commission:

+- a.
 Edits the final report, which includes the team's recommendation indicating whether accreditation should be granted - b.
-Sends the completed report and a copy of the self-study to the ACSI regional office.
-The report of the visiting team is reviewed at the next scheduled meeting of the ACSI Regional Accreditation Commission or at the next ACSI Accreditation Commission meeting.
-Following the meeting, the school is informed of its accreditation status, and it receives a copy of the final report.
+Sends the completed report to the ACSI regional office, where it is reviewed at the next scheduled meeting of the ACSI regional accreditation commission or at the next ACSI Commission on Accreditation meeting.
+Following this meeting, the school is informed of its accreditation status, and it receives a copy of the final report.

-APPENDIX I

-GOVERNANCE/STRUCTURAL LEVELS FOR ACSI ACCREDITATION
+APPENDIX K: GOVERNANCE/STRUCTURAL LEVELS FOR ACSI ACCREDITATION

-- 1. ACSI regional office (accreditation process begins here-candidacy, monitoring, timelines, teams, questions, etc.) - 2.
-ACSI Regional Accreditation Commission (final decisions on accreditation status and length of terms, monitoring issues when appropriate) - 3.
-ACSI Headquarters (direct oversight and development of the accreditation process and procedures, oversight of appeals and grievances) - 4.
-ACSI Accreditation Commission (final authority in approval of process and policy)
+- 1. ACSI regional office (accreditation process begins here- application, candidacy, monitoring, timelines, teams, questions, etc.) - 2.
+ACSI regional accreditation commission (final decisions on accreditation status and length of terms, monitoring issues when appropriate) - 3.
+ACSI Office of Academic Services (direct oversight and development of the accreditation process and procedures, oversight of appeals and grievances) - 4.
+ACSI Commission on Accreditation (final authority in approval of process and policy)